TeaInSpace/ame/ame/docs/getting_started/0_quick_start.md

 If you think something has gone wrong you can always run `ame admin check` and AME will report any issues.
 The dashboard will also make it clear if there is any any need to take action.

-Noe you are all setup to go through the walkthrough.
+Now you are all setup to go through the walkthrough.
 If you have any questons or problem don't hestitate to ask.
 TODO where?